Inspiring Creativity and Imagination

 Free Family Events

 With a vision to serve as Austin’s civic-minded museum, The Contemporary Austin is committed to strengthening free family programs that engage the community in fresh and exciting ways.
-In 2015, more than 6,500 community members participated in free family events at The Contemporary Austin, including art-making workshops, performances and demonstrations by local artists, and special family days.
+Annually, more than 7,500 community members participated in free family events at The Contemporary Austin, including art-making workshops, performances and demonstrations by local artists, and special family days.
 To expand offerings for our community, donations to the Education Fund support costs to develop intergenerational activities and art-making projects based on exhibitions currently on view.

-A unique resource in the Central Texas region, The Contemporary Austin’s teen programs offer a range of tuition-free opportunities for high school students to engage with the cultural community and the artistic process, including a teen leadership council, portfolio development, studio-based training, one-on-one mentorships with local artists, and special events planned by and for teens.
-Donations to the Education Fund support stipends for art supplies, exhibition and event costs, and honorariums for local artists who mentor teens at the museum.
+A unique resource in the Central Texas region, The Contemporary Austin’s teen programs and events serve over 1,000 teens each year.
+These programs offer a range of tuition-free opportunities for high school students to engage with the cultural community and the artistic process, including a teen leadership council who are employed by the museum and receive career development opportunity and portfolio development, studio-based training and comprehensive art kit, access to local guest artists, and special events planned by and for teens.
+Donations to the Education Fund support stipends for art supplies, transportation, exhibition and event costs, and honorariums for local artists who mentor teens at the museum.

-For additional information or to make a gift to the Education Fund, please contact Michelle Voss, Fund Development Manager, at 512 458 8191 x 144 or email@example.com.
+For additional information about making a gift to the Education Fund, please contact Michelle Voss, Fund Development Manager, at 512 458 8191 x 144 or firstname.lastname@example.org.